KeigoAlexTanaka/rails-intro-lecture/README.md

 ## Intro - Routing in Rails (20 mins)

-In this lesson, we are going to talk about "routing" with a focus around the MVC pattern.

 As a reminder, MVC is a pattern defining a web app in three parts:
 * The (M)odels, holding all the business logic
 * The (V)iews, rendering the database content as a readable format
 * The (C)ontrollers, linking views and models

 ```